 Guest musicians: Ian Stewart (piano), Mick Taylor (guitar), Jimmy Miller (cowbell), Nanette Newman and maybe one member of Reparata and The Delrons (backing vocals)

-*This includes the “Strollin’ on the boulevards of Paris/ As naked as the day that I will die…” verse
+*This is the version that includes the original “Strollin’ on the boulevards of Paris/ As naked as the day that I will die…” verse

 Written by: Jagger/Richard